O JARGON BUSTER

 The route should be cross-country as much as possible

-(but not if this means forcing people through unpleasant vegetation),
+(but not if this means forcing people through unpleasant

-with significant route choice.
+vegetation), with significant route choice.

-If possible, finding the controls should
+If possible, finding the controls

-require careful map reading
+should require careful map reading (although it must

-the map without needing luck;
+map without needing luck; controls should never be

 - Grid Reference

-- A means of identifying any point in Great Britain with a
+- A means of identifying any point in Great Britain with

-brief code.
-The usual ¨six figure¨ grid reference identifies a box 100m
+a brief code.
+The usual ¨six figure¨ grid reference

-square using only two letters and six numbers.
-An explanation can be
+identifies a box 100m square using only two letters and

-found on any Ordnance Survey map or at this web
+Survey map or at this web site.

 - HALO